Skelton from the Hills.

 Cuthbert fell, exhausted, and when he came to he shouted for help.
 Hodgson was found kneeling with his face to the doors, dead.

 Mr Passling, a mine deputy, said deceased had been warned not to go beyond a certain point.
-A verdict of suffocated by carbonic acid gas
+A verdict of suffocated by carbonic acid gas was returned.

 20th May –